kumu/docs/overview/settings.md

 ![map settings](/images/map-settings.jpg)
 </span>

+Each map has the following available actions:
+- Rename map
+- Duplicate map
+- Delete map
+- Make this the default map

-Each map has the following settings:
+And each map has the following settings:

 * **Default view.** Select the default view for a map.
 This is the view that will automatically load when someone visits the map.
 * **Default element behavior.** Set whether new elements should be fixed or floating.
 [Learn more about fixed and floating layouts](/guides/layouts.html).